 Feed Your Inner Hippie

 “A lot of our regulars are not from the Market Common,” says Clayton Matthews, the owner and manager.
 “We have many from Socastee, Surfside, and even Conway.
-A good majority of our business is in the afternoon.
-And at night is when we get really busy.
-People like to stop and pick up donuts before and after they eat.”
+A good majority of our business is in the afternoon; and at night is when we get really busy.
+People like to stop and pick up donuts before and after dinner.”

-There are over sixty donut combinations which include several popular cereal and candy bar toppings, as well as more exotic toppings like salted caramel macchiato, and the all-time customer favorite— maple bacon.
+There are over sixty donut combinations from which to choose, which include several popular cereal and candy bar toppings, as well as more exotic toppings like salted caramel macchiato, and the all-time customer favorite— maple bacon.
 Other popular options are Apple Pie, Raspberry Truffle, and Peanut Nutter.

-In addition to the plain cake donut, by the middle of last year, the team introduced two new flavors of donut— Key lime pie and Robert Brûlée, a creme brûlée inspired donut.
+In addition to the plain cake donut, by the middle of last year, the team had introduced two new flavors— Key lime pie and Robert Brûlée, a creme brûlée inspired donut.

 Peace, Love, and Little Donuts also offers doggie donuts for your favorite four-legged friend.
 It’s a donut with a peanut butter frosting with a milk-bone biscuit on top.

 “Those are really popular,” Clayton says.
 “We have people who bring their dogs in for one every day, and we don’t get any complaints from the dogs.”